DigitalDwagon/warcforhumans/README.md

 # warcforhumans
+warcforhumans is a Python package that lets you write WARC records with a simple `requests` session.

+> [!CAUTION]
-Note: This project is still a work-in-progress, and has not been extensively tested.
+> This project is still a work-in-progress, and has not been extensively tested.

-warcforhumans is a Python package that patches Python's native `http.client` to generate WARC files.
-This allows you to use `http.client` or libraries that rely on it (eg. `requests`, `urllib3`, etc) to write WARCs.

 # Usage